 Undertaking a detox can help to reduce the feelings of tiredness.
 The more you detox your body and get rid of the toxins that are taxing your system, the quicker you will feel the benefits; gradually you will start to regain some energy.

-Some of the drug therapy for endometriosis can have side-effects that cause tiredness.
-If you are able to reduce your drug intake the less strain you will be putting on your body.
+Some of the drug therapy used to treat endometriosis can have side-effects that cause fatigue.
+If you are able to reduce your drug intake the less strain you will be putting on your body as well as your liver.

 It can be quite common to find those suffering from endometriosis also have a thyroid problem causing hypothyroidism.